mathworks/Phaser-Control-with-MATLAB/README.md

 - Null steering for interference cancellation
 - Monopulse for angle estimation

-These files also allow you to collect data from a MATLAB Phased Array System Toolbox example that was based on the work presented at the IMS 2023 workshop.
+The files demonstrating using Phaser as a receiver form the basis for a presentation given at the 2023 International Microwave Symposium (IMS) titled "Phased Array System Modeling and Design using MATLAB and Analog Devices Hardware".
+These files are also used to collect data for a MATLAB documentation example called [Hardware Array Data Collection and Simulation](https://www.mathworks.com/help/phased/ug/hardware-array-data-collection-and-simulation.html).

+### Phaser as a Radar

+A second set of demonstration files shows how to collect data using the Phaser as an FMCW radar, transmitting and receiving data synchronously.
+These demos show you how to get up and running using the Phaser as a radar as well as how to do some simple beamforming when the Phaser is configured as a radar.

 ## Setup